Hamilton’s OT goal lifts Hurricanes past Blue Jackets

 Goalie Alex Nedeljkovic picked up the assist on the winning play as the Central Division-leading Hurricanes extended their points streak to 10 games.

+Nedeljkovic began the breakout by sending a pass off the boards.
+Hamilton took the puck the rest of the way.
+The assist gave him Nedeljkovic his first point in 27 career games.

+“I had a pretty idea where (Hamilton) was,” Nedeljkovic said.
+“I peeked up and saw a red jersey behind their two guys. … Dougie made a great move to finish it.”

 Teuvo Teravainen scored earlier for the Hurricanes.
 Hamilton, a defenseman, also had a game-winning goal Feb.
 7 at Columbus.
+It was the sixth overtime goal in his career.

 Nedeljkovic, who has played in five of Carolina’s last seven games, made 31 saves to improve his record to 14-4-3.